Clean bird baths are a must to attract birds!

 - Pressure washer

 Natural soap or diluted hydrogen peroxide solutions are fine to wash outdoors since they won’t kill plants or animals.
-Other bird bath cleaners should be handled indoors.
+Other bird bath cleaning solutions should be handled indoors to avoid harming wildlife.

 Soap

-Empty your bird bath and add a few drops of mild dish soap.
-Use a brush to scrub the basin removing any grime.
-Rinse until water runs clean.
+Empty your bird bath and add a few drops of soap.
+Using a stiff bristled brush scrub the basin for 30-60 seconds, then rinse until the water runs clean.

 Vinegar